 The RESP works simply and advantageously, thanks to your contributions and generous government grants.
 In fact, your contributions, big and small, grow quickly in a registered education savings plan.

 *The ratios used are not representative of reality and are for information purposes only.

-Paid to the student to cover their school expenses.
+Grants and earnings are paid to the student to cover their school expenses.
 These are called educational assistance payments (EAPs).